 Who Is This Now?

-She develops museum exhibitions and visitor experiences, science and otherwise, including the newly revamped “Discover Wolves” exhibition at the International Wolf Center, the Saint Paul Saint’s “City of Baseball Museum,” and Victoria the T. rex.
-Whether the job calls for her to humanize a T. rex, or to get out of the way and help humans tell their own stories, she’s ready.
+She develops museum exhibitions and visitor experiences, science and otherwise, including the recently revamped “Discover Wolves” exhibition at the International Wolf Center, the Saint Paul Saint’s “City of Baseball Museum,” Victoria the T. rex, and Where Do We Go from Here?, a COVID-19 exhibition at the Gates Foundation Discovery Center.
+Whether the job calls for humanizing complex science or helping humans tell their own stories, Maggie’s on it.

-She works in all formats of TV and film.
-She is currently at work on a NASA-funded planetarium show that addresses issues of accessibility and inclusion by teaching about the biology of humans in space.
-She recently wrote and directed the award-winning exhibition film Victoria the T. rex.
-Other production credits include Bizarre Foods with Andrew Zimmern, The Onion News Network, Diners/Drive-Ins/and Dives, The Writer’s Almanac, A Prairie Home Companion, and an interactive, multimedia documentary for Twin Cities Public Television, the Association for Independents in Radio (AIR), and the Corporation for Public Broadcasting.
+She has worked in a variety of TV and film media.
+Her NASA-funded planetarium show addresses issues of accessibility and inclusion by teaching about the biology of humans in space.
+Her video work for Nature magazine explores how emotions can get in the way of scientific understanding.
+She wrote and directed the award-winning exhibition film Victoria the T. rex.
+Other production credits include work for the Food Network, National Public Radio, and an interactive, multimedia documentary for Twin Cities Public Television, the Association for Independents in Radio (AIR), and the Corporation for Public Broadcasting.

-She is the author of a book about evolution and genetics, Consider the Platypus: Evolution through Biology’s Most Baffling Beasts (Black Dog & Leventhal/Hachette, 2019), which is weirdly a hit among folks ages four to 104, and was a finalist for a Minnesota Book Award in the category of General Nonfiction.
+She is the author of a book about evolution and genetics, Consider the Platypus: Evolution through Biology’s Most Baffling Beasts (Black Dog & Leventhal/Hachette, 2019), which is a hit among folks ages four to 104, got great reviews by the Wall Street Journal and Ars Tecnica, and was a finalist for a Minnesota Book Award in the category of General Nonfiction.

 Previously, she was a research and evaluation associate at the Science Museum of Minnesota, doing science about how people learn about science.
 Research affiliations include the National Science Foundation, the National Institutes of Health, Purdue University, the University of Notre Dame, and the Nanoscale Informal Science Education Network (NISE).

-She would love to talk to you, any time, about so many things but especially your relationship with science.
-And/or evolution.
+Maggie would love to talk to you, any time, about so many things but especially your relationship with science.
+And/or radical imagination as means to collective liberation.
 And/or cetaceans.
 Please drop a line.

 2 Comments on “Who Is This Now?”